Tag: Advanced Stats

 Key Takeaways

-• Not all shots have the same scoring probability.
+• Not all shots are equal

 What Does PDO Mean in Hockey?